kotomono7/kotomono7/README.md

 Full-Stack Developer
 --------------------

-I'm fully passionate in this field and currently I have 7+ years hands-on experience on designing, developing, and implementing applications and solutions using various tech stacks.
+I'm fully passionate in this field and currently have 7+ years hands-on experience on designing, developing, and implementing applications and solutions using various tech stacks.
+I love simple things and learn to simplify complicated things by using tech stuffs.

 *   🌍  I'm based in Indonesia
 *   🖥️  See my portfolio at [Mas Mas Biasa](http://masmasbiasa.com)